bluzelle/curium/docs/setup/deploy.md

     after the line

         ##### advanced configuration options #####

+    this can be done from the command line with

+        sed -i -e '/^##### advanced configuration options #####/a \
+            output = "json"' ~/.blzd/config/config.toml

-4. Edit “.blzd/config/genesis.json” to change bond_denom from “stake” to “bnt”.
+4. Edit “.blzd/config/genesis.json” to change bond_denom from “stake” to
+    “ubnt”.
 This genesis.json file will be used to initialize the blockchain for this zone.
 This can be done from the command line with sed

          sed -i -e 's/"bond_denom": "stake"/"bond_denom": "bnt"/g' \
             ~/.blzd/config/genesis.json

-5. Edit .blzd/config/app.toml in a text editor and set the minimum-gas-prices to “0.01bnt”.
+5. Edit .blzd/config/app.toml in a text editor and set the minimum-gas-prices to “10.0ubnt”.
 Every node should have at least this minimum.
 This can also be done from the command line with sed:

-        sed -i -e 's/minimum-gas-prices = ""/minimum-gas-prices = "0.01bnt"/g' \
+        sed -i -e 's/minimum-gas-prices = ""/minimum-gas-prices = "0.01ubnt"/g' \
             ~/.blzd/config/app.toml

-6. Set the client configuration settings: blzcli config chain-id bluzelle blzcli config output json blzcli config indent true blzcli config trust-node true where “bluzelle” is the zone’s chain-id.
+6. Set the client configuration settings:

+        blzcli config chain-id bluzelle
+        blzcli config output json
+        blzcli config indent true
+        blzcli config trust-node true

+    where “bluzelle” is the zone’s chain-id.

 7. Derive a new key that will label the validator account for this node, call it “vuser”:

         blzcli keys add vuser

+    which will produce the output

         Enter a passphrase to encrypt your key to disk:
         Repeat the passphrase:

         - name: vuser
           type: local
-          address: bluzelle1akcrplttpq2qvp90g8l7ttgj25q00rvj0e9d6k
+          address: bluzelle1<...>
-          pubkey: bluzellepub1addwnpepqtzzdysc4mukmzzk7aexmfyjdq305ztgu2dkggytqazvvpxv3xma56r8c4n
+          pubkey: bluzellepub1<...>
           mnemonic: ""
           threshold: 0
           pubkeys: []